 An article this week from Raconteur, “Transforming into a new style of leader,” posits leadership styles for “business as usual” are no longer fit for purpose, and instead challenges leaders to be transparent and decisive, while also emphasizing the necessity of strong communications and empathy for employees.

 While there is plenty of uncertainty to go around, one thing is clear: leaders need to lead with agility.
 The good news is that even if agility isn’t second nature to you, you can improve your leadership agility fairly easily.
 Here are three ways:

-Brave leaders show their courage a variety of ways: they seek truth, value feedback, confront problems head-on and aren’t afraid of change.
+Brave leaders show their courage in a variety of ways: they seek the truth, value feedback, confront problems head-on, and aren’t afraid of change.
 Transparency is a hallmark of a brave leader.
 Employee voices are heard, and they understand why decisions are taken.
 You can practice bravery by: